analogdevicesinc/ai8x-training/README.md

 * Streaming mode:

-  * When using data greater than 90×91 (8,192 pixels per channel in HWC mode), or 181×181 (32,768 pixels in CHW mode), and [Data Folding](#Data-Folding) techniques are not used, then `streaming` mode must be used.
+  * When using data greater than 90×91 (8,192 pixels per channel in HWC mode), or 181×181 (32,768 pixels in CHW mode), and [Data Folding](#data-folding) techniques are not used, then `streaming` mode must be used.
   * When using `streaming` mode, the product of any layer’s input width, input height, and input channels divided by 64 rounded up must not exceed 2^21: $width * height * ⌈\frac{channels}{64}⌉ < 2^{21}$; _width_ and _height_ must not exceed 1023.
-  * Streaming is limited to 8 consecutive layers or fewer, and is limited to four FIFOs (up to 4 input channels in CHW and up to 16 channels in HWC format), see [FIFOs](#FIFOs).
+  * Streaming is limited to 8 consecutive layers or fewer, and is limited to four FIFOs (up to 4 input channels in CHW and up to 16 channels in HWC format), see [FIFOs](#fifos).
   * For streaming layers, bias values may not be added correctly in all cases.
   * The *final* streaming layer must use padding.
   * Layers that use 1×1 kernels without padding are automatically replaced with equivalent layers that use 3×3 kernels with padding.

-* The weight memory supports up to 768 * 64 3×3 Q7 kernels (see [Number Format](#Number-Format)), for a total of [432 KiB of kernel memory](docs/AHBAddresses.md).
+* The weight memory supports up to 768 * 64 3×3 Q7 kernels (see [Number Format](#number-format)), for a total of [432 KiB of kernel memory](docs/AHBAddresses.md).
   When using 1-, 2- or 4-bit weights, the capacity increases accordingly.
   When using more than 64 input or output channels, weight memory is shared, and effective capacity decreases proportionally (for example, 128 input channels require twice as much space as 64 input channels, and a layer with <u>both</u> 128 input and 128 output channels requires <u>four</u> times as much space as a layer with only 64 input channels and 64 output channels).
-  Weights must be arranged according to specific rules detailed in [Layers and Weight Memory](#Layers-and-Weight-Memory).
+  Weights must be arranged according to specific rules detailed in [Layers and Weight Memory](#layers-and-weight-memory).

 * There are 16 instances of 32 KiB data memory ([for a total of 512 KiB](docs/AHBAddresses.md)).
 When not using streaming mode, any data channel (input, intermediate, or output) must completely fit into one memory instance.
 This limits the first-layer input to 181×181 pixels per channel in the CHW format.
 However, when using more than one input channel, the HWC format may be preferred, and all layer outputs are in HWC format as well.
 In those cases, it is required that four channels fit into a single memory instance — or 91×90 pixels per channel.
   Note that the first layer commonly creates a wide expansion (i.e., a large number of output channels) that needs to fit into data memory, so the input size limit is mostly theoretical.
-In many cases, [Data Folding](#Data-Folding) (distributing the input data across multiple channels) can effectively increase both the input dimensions as well as improve model performance.
+In many cases, [Data Folding](#data-folding) (distributing the input data across multiple channels) can effectively increase both the input dimensions as well as improve model performance.

 * The hardware supports 1D and 2D convolution layers, 2D transposed convolution layers (upsampling), element-wise addition, subtraction, binary OR, binary XOR as well as fully connected layers (`Linear`), which are implemented using 1×1 convolutions on 1×1 data:
   * The maximum number of input neurons is 1024, and the maximum number of output neurons is 1024 (16 each per processor used).

-  * `Flatten` functionality is available to convert 2D input data for use by fully connected layers, see [Fully Connected Layers](#Fully-Connected-\(Linear\)-Layers).
+  * `Flatten` functionality is available to convert 2D input data for use by fully connected layers, see [Fully Connected Layers](#fully-connected-linear-layers).

   * When “flattening” two-dimensional data, the input dimensions (C×H×W) must satisfy C×H×W ≤ 16384.
 Pooling cannot be used at the same time as flattening.